Asaad47/BioAlgos-assignment0/README.md

 </details>

-For both counts of mismatches, the single addition match is also counted as a single mismatch.
-I decided against considering this is a duplicate because it's not clear to me if the additional `A` at the end of the single addition match sequence is a part of the original sequence or not, so both counts are reported.
+For both counts of mismatches in files, the single-addition-match is also counted as a single-mismatch.
+I decided against considering this is a duplicate because it's not clear to me if the additional `A` at the end of the single-addition-match sequence is a part of the original sequence or not, so both counts are reported.

 ## Performance analysis